cosmos/testnets/testnet-wednesdays/demoday07/README.md

 # Testnet Demo Day # 7: 2024-September-11

 In this demo day, we will demonstrate the impact of the feemarket module in gas prices and block size.

+We will kick off this event by submitting a governance proposal to update the feemarket parameters; after the proposal passes, we will submit transactions to verify the new parameters work as intended.

 We will post announcements in the `testnet-announcements` channel in Discord to coordinate activities during the event.

 * Start time: `2024-09-11 14:30 UTC`